JunnanDong/junnandong.github.io/_pages/about.md

 Guided by two research questions, <br>
 (i) What is the real smart DATA? (ii) How could we use the DATA smarter?<br>
 my current research interests include but not limit to Data Mining and Graph Learning.
-At present, I enjoy exploring knowledge graphs and commonsense question answering.
+At present, I enjoy exploring Knowledge Graphs and Knowledge-enhanced Question Answering.
 The more I expose to the data, the more charm I appreciate.
 I'm still on my way towards a smart data researcher.

 <h1> Publications </h1>
 <b>2023</b>